Making Vision Transformers Truly Shift-Equivariant: Preliminaries

 \section{Preliminaries}

-We briefly review concepts that are necessary to understand this work, including the aspects of current vision transformer models that break shift-equivariance.
-For readability, the concepts are described with 1D data.
-In practice, these ideas are extended to images with multiple channels.
+We review the basics before introducing our approach, including the aspects of current ViTs that break shift-equivariance.
+For readability, the concepts are described in 1D.
+In practice, these are extended to multi-channel images.